gregoriohc/laravel-castable/README.md

 }
 ```

+### Attribute migration, setting and getting

-Depending on the custom caster, the attribute will accept different values.
-For example, for the point caster, you can do the following:
+Depending on the custom caster, the attribute will accept and return different values when setting/getting.
+Also, the required database migration type will differ.

+For example, for the point caster requires a `Point` database migration type, and to set its value you can do the following:

 ``` php
 $place->location = [12.345, 67.890];